Can The Coca-Cola Company (KO) Remain Competitive?

 KO’s Market Performance

-KO stocks went down by -1.53% for the week, with a monthly drop of -0.11% and a quarterly performance of 6.17%, while its annual performance rate touched 19.28%.
-The volatility ratio for the week stands at 1.20% while the volatility levels for the past 30 days are set at 1.03% for The Coca-Cola Company.
-The simple moving average for the period of the last 20 days is -1.34% for KO stocks with a simple moving average of 5.17% for the last 200 days.
+KO stocks went up by 1.02% for the week, with a monthly drop of -1.29% and a quarterly performance of 2.41%, while its annual performance rate touched 20.90%.
+The volatility ratio for the week stands at 0.88% while the volatility levels for the past 30 days are set at 1.03% for The Coca-Cola Company.
+The simple moving average for the period of the last 20 days is -1.64% for KO stocks with a simple moving average of 4.59% for the last 200 days.

 Analysts’ Opinion of KO